Detecting axion dark matter with chiral magnetic effects: Chiral magnetic effect and axions

 \section{Chiral magnetic effect and axions}

-In the chirally imbalanced medium that exhibits the gapless excitations of charged fermions, electric currents generate spontaneously along the external magnetic fields due to the axial anomaly (See Fig.\,1), known as the chiral magnetic effect~\cite{Fukushima:2008xe}.
+In the chirally imbalanced medium that exhibits the gapless excitations of charged fermions, electric currents generate spontaneously along the external magnetic fields when the axial currents are anomalous, known as the chiral magnetic effect~\cite{Fukushima:2008xe}.
 The CME is intensively investigated in the heavy ion collisions~\cite{ALICE:2012nhw}, where the chiral imbalance is induced by the topological fluctuations of color fields, or in the condensed chiral matter~\cite{Li:2014bha}.
-In this section we show that the coherent axion or axion-like dark matter naturally induces the CME in the Fermi liquid, if coupled to ADM, providing a novel way to detect dark matter (DM) axions or ALP~\footnote{The time-dependent axion background will induce an effective current, that sources $\nabla\times \vec B$, under an external magnetic field even in the absence of matter, if the axion couples to photons~\cite{Ouellet:2018nfr}.
+We now show that the coherent axion or axion-like dark matter naturally induces the CME in the Fermi liquid, if coupled to ADM, providing a novel way to probe the properties of dark matter (DM) axions or ALP such as their couplings to electrons~\footnote{The time-dependent axion background will induce an effective current, that sources $\nabla\times \vec B$, under an external magnetic field even in the absence of matter, if the axion couples to photons~\cite{Ouellet:2018nfr}.
 We call this the vacuum effect to distinguish our medium effect from it.
-The vacuum effect is being studied in the ABRACADABRA cavity experiment~\cite{Kahn:2016aff}, which is now being merged into the DMradio experiment~\cite{Brouwer:2022bwo}.
-The effect we propose int his letter is the electron medium effect that exists on top of the vacuum effect.}.
+The vacuum effect has been studied in the ABRACADABRA cavity experiment~\cite{Kahn:2016aff}, which was merged into the DMRadio experiment~\cite{DMRadio:2022jfv}.
+The effect we propose in this work is the electron medium effect that exists on top of the vacuum effect.}.

-Axions couple to electrons with strength $C_e/f$ directly at the tree level (DFSZ model~\cite{Zhitnitsky:1980tq,Dine:1981rt}) or induced by heavy exotic quarks in loops (KSVZ model~\cite{Kim:1979if,Shifman:1979if})~\footnote{ See e.g. \cite{Srednicki:1985xd, Chang:1993gm, Bauer:2020jbp, Choi:2021kuy} for the discussion of the axion-electron coupling in the DFSZ model and the KSVZ model.},
+Axions couple to electrons with strength $C_e/f$ directly at the tree level (DFSZ model~\cite{Zhitnitsky:1980tq,Dine:1981rt}) or induced by the heavy exotic quarks in loops (KSVZ model~\cite{Kim:1979if,Shifman:1979if})~\footnote{ See e.g. \cite{Srednicki:1985xd, Chang:1993gm, Bauer:2020jbp, Choi:2021kuy} for the discussion of the axion-electron coupling in the DFSZ model and the KSVZ model.},

-On the other hand, if the axion is originated from a zero mode of a higher dimensional form field in string theory, $C_e$ is typically of one-loop order~\cite{Choi:2021kuy}: the strength of the axion-electron coupling varies as
+On the other hand, if the axion is originated from a zero mode of a higher dimensional form field in string theory, $C_e$ is typically of one-loop order~\cite{Choi:2021kuy}.
+Depending on models, therefore, the strength of the axion-electron coupling varies as

-Here the precise numerical value of $C_e$ depends on model parameters such as $f$ and/or the ratio of vacuum expectation values of two Higgs doublets.
-Thus, in principle, a precise measurement of the axion-electron coupling can tell us which class of high energy physics is underlying as a microscopic origin for the axion.
+The precise numerical value of $C_e$ depends on model parameters such as $f$ and/or the ratio of vacuum expectation values of two Higgs doublets.
+Thus, in principle, a precise measurement of the axion-electron coupling such as our proposal can tell us which class of high energy physics underlies as a microscopic origin for the axion.